 The best way to share photos with clients is through Greenfly integrated directly with PhotoShelter.
 Greenfly enables you to aggregate and import media assets directly from PhotoShelter (and other third-party digital photo management solutions) as well as cloud storage services like Dropbox, Box and Google Drive.
 Photo assets can be automatically downloaded from your DSLR camera or mobile phone.
 They can then be categorized, routed and shared in galleries with individuals or groups. after they’ve been imported.
 There are Greenfly options for AI-driven automated image recognition and automated tagging, as well.
 The world’s biggest leagues use Greenfly to capture content in venues and stadiums for use on social media using a combination of pro photographers and live content creators.

 This integration also enables sports teams, leagues and sports event organizers to aggregate and import photos directly from multiple photographers covering an event.
-And Greenfly +Connect can aggregate professional photos from media services like Getty Images into the same Greenfly library.
+And Greenfly +Connect can help collect media aggregate professional photos from media services like Getty Images into the same Greenfly library.
 The media rights holder/sports property can then rapidly share to their internal teams, athletes, sponsors, broadcasters and more.

 The Greenfly platform makes it simple.
 There are numerous options for gathering, collecting, aggregating and creating the digital content you require.
 Together with PhotoShelter, it entirely automates the last-mile content workflow for social media.